 The average IT consulting rates vary depending on location, from $20 to $250, and more per hour.
-For instance, the average IT consulting rates in Eastern Europe is $25-$50/h.
+For instance, the average IT consulting rates in Central Europe is $25-$50/h.

 The “consulting rate” is the average price owners will pay for the consulting service.

 Hourly rate: billing by the number of working hours IT consultants need to fulfill the project.